pingcap/docs-cn/sql/mysql-compatibility.md

 # Compatibility with MySQL

-TiDB supports the majority of the MySQL 5.7 syntax, including cross-row transactions, JOIN, subquery, and so on.
-You can connect to TiDB directly using your own MySQL client.
-If your existing business is developed based on MySQL, you can replace MySQL with TiDB to power your application without changing a single line of code in most cases.
+TiDB supports both the MySQL wire protocol and the majority of its syntax.
+This means that you can use your existing MySQL connectors and clients, and your existing applications can often be migrated to TiDB without changing any application code.

-TiDB is compatible with most of the MySQL database management & administration tools such as `PHPMyAdmin`, `Navicat`, `MySQL Workbench`, and so on.
-It also supports the database backup tools, such as `mysqldump` and `mydumper/myloader`.
+Currently TiDB Server advertises itself as MySQL 5.7 and works with most MySQL database tools such as PHPMyAdmin, Navicat, MySQL Workbench, mysqldump, and mydumper/myloader.

-However, in TiDB, the following MySQL features are not supported for the time being or are different:
+> **Note:** This page refers to general differences between MySQL and TiDB.
+Please also see the dedicated pages for [Security Features](../sql/security-compatibility.md) and [Transaction Model](../sql/transaction-compatibility.md) compatibility.

 ## Unsupported features